 Kristin calder, cpa

-Kristin is a manager at a local accounting firm where she performs audit, tax and consulting work exclusively for nonprofit organizations and private foundations within the Denver Metro area.
+Kristin is a senior manager at a local accounting firm where she performs audit, tax and consulting work exclusively for nonprofit organizations and private foundations within the Denver Metro area.
 Outside of work, Kristin enjoys outdoor activities such as skiing, running, golf and cycling.
-She also enjoys spending time my friends and family, and loves traveling around the world.
+She also enjoys spending time with friends and family, and loves traveling around the world.
 In November of 2014, Kristin joined The GrowHaus Board.
 She is most interested in being part of a solid, growing organization that is focused on solving meaningful issues in its community and with which she can play a role in its success.

 Elizabeth Wittemyer is a Mexican-American attorney who has lived in Colorado for over 30 years and has a life-long commitment in helping low income communities access services.
 Her love of gardening started as a child, helping her grandfather grow vegetables on his East Texas farm, and has grown throughout the years with the challenge of tending to her own vegetable garden in the Colorado mountains' short seasons.
 The mission of The GrowHaus is a perfect fit for her twin passions; growing local, organic food and facilitating communities in accessing and achieving healthy nutrition.